English Level: Intermediate+

 All of these examples talk about something that we want to happen in the future (tomorrow, soon).

 With the verb hope, we use the present simple tense even though we are talking about the future.
-However, some English speakers will use a future tense (which may not be grammar), but is acceptable.
+However, some English speakers will use a future tense (which may not be good grammar), but is acceptable.

 - I hope I pass = I hope I will pass.